Nature of Spinons in 1D Spin Chains

 \emph{(ii) Additional spin in valence-bond solid:} As a second approximation, we replace the ground state with a valence-bond solid:

-leading to a spin being added (in our procedure) to a ground state consisting of singlets on neighbouring sites, cf. right subpanel of ~Fig~\ref{cartoon1}(c).
+leading to a spin being added (in our procedure) to a state consisting of singlets on neighbouring sites, cf. right subpanel of ~Fig~\ref{cartoon1}(c).

-The corresponding $\varepsilon(q)$ and $N(q)$ are shown in Fig.~\ref{results}(c1-c2).
-The dispersion relation is qualitatively similar to the spinon dispersion (black solid line), however the details of the shape differ.
-Specifically, the value at $q=0$ is underestimated and the value at $q=\frac{\pi}{2}$ is negative.
-This reflects the fact that the valence-bond state is only an approximation to the true ground state.
-Indeed, its average energy per site is $-0.3750$, significantly larger than the exact ground state energy per site: $-0.4438$~\cite{Auerbach1994}.
+The corresponding $\varepsilon(q)$, $N(q)$ are shown in Fig.~\ref{results}(c1-c2).
+The dispersion relation is qualitatively similar to the spinon dispersion (black solid line).
+Quantitatively, the value at $q=0$ is underestimated and the value at $q=\frac{\pi}{2}$ is negative, reflecting the fact that the valence-bond state is an approximation.
+Indeed, its average energy per site is $-0.3750$, significantly larger than the exact ground state energy per site of $-0.4438$~\cite{Auerbach1994}.

 We emphasize that this approximation recovers the linear low-energy dispersion $\varepsilon(q) \propto |{\pi\over 2} - q|$ as $q \rightarrow {\pi \over 2}$ and the extended region $|q| \gtrsim \pi/ 2$ where the norm $N(q)$ nearly vanishes.
 The latter is similar to the result of exact diagonalization presented in Fig.~\ref{results}(a2).
 Interestingly, it is qualitatively the same as an exact result for a short $L=4$ chain, see Fig.~2(c2) and Sec.
 I of \cite{SM}, which further supports the close connection between the valence-bond approximation and the exact result.

 Contrasting the two approximations reveals the crucial role played by a particular form of the ground state correlations -- that is quantum entanglement -- in determining the spinon properties.
 We further discuss the two main characteristics below.